AzureInterface/azure-infrastructure-class/Thursday/Lab1/README.md

 Deploy a Web App to Azure:

+* Spin up a VM with Visual Studio 2015
 * Use Visual Studio to create a new Web Application
 * Go to file > new > project and create an empty ASP.NET website
 * Right click the project name (e.g. WebApplication1) in the Solution Explorer, go to add > add new item, and add an html page to the project called default.html